aws-samples/serverless-patterns/eventbridge-schedule-to-step-function-cdk-python/README.md

 ## How it works

-The template will create an EventBridge schedule and a step function.
-Every 5 minutes, EventBridge schedule will trigger a step function execution.
+The template will create an EventBridge schedule and a Step Function.
+Every 5 minutes, EventBridge schedule will trigger a Step Function execution.

 ## Delete stack